hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 ```markdown
 $ kukectl exec pod/skywalking-skywalking-helm-oap-bfb57fbf8-5g7k7 -n skywalking -it -- cat /skywalking/config/alarm-settings.yml
 ```
-You can define new metrics by adding new entry to the file using SkyWalking observability analysis language (OAL), or customize the existing metrics with new thresholds.
+You can define new metrics by adding a new entry to the file using the SkyWalking observability analysis language (OAL), or customize the existing metrics with new thresholds.

-B﻿elow is the alarms page from SkyWalking UI showing all the triggered alerts for deployed Online Boutique application:
+B﻿elow is the alarms page from the SkyWalking UI showing all the triggered alerts for a deployed Online Boutique application: